-During the year, we received twelve awards for investor relations and corporate governance including Best Investor Relations, Best IR team and Best financial reporting in our region and sector.
+During the year, we received six awards for investor relations and corporate governance including Best IR Company and Best Annual Report in our region and sector.
 We are grateful for all these votes of confidence cast by the investment community in recognition of our commitment to transparent and responsible business practices and accountability to our shareholders.